 The University of Manitoba has placed AEDs in many areas throughout its facilities for use by untrained individuals in the event someone experiences a suspected heart attack.
 The AED is a portable device and is used in conjunction with CPR.
 When turned on, an automated voice directs the user in clear, easy to understand language.

-As per the direction of Alan Scott, the university’s chief risk officer, faculties or units are responsible for all costs associated with the AED, including installation, posting of signage, maintenance and/or repair costs, monthly inspections and sending annual reports as requested by the occupational health coordinator.
+Faculties or units are responsible for all costs associated with the AED, including installation, posting of signage, maintenance and/or repair costs, and monthly inspections.

 The user must call 9-1-1 before using the AED to have Emergency Services dispatched.